ShuvaDebNath/BackendBoilerplate/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

-Step 1: Run the project
+- Run the project
-Step 2: Import the json file in POSTMAN
+- Import the json file in POSTMAN
-Step 3: Create database & table accordingly
+- Create database & table accordingly
-Step 4: Change the Connection String from appsetting.json file
+- Change the Connection String from appsetting.json file

 ## Features